RareSkills/blog/defi-liquidations-collateral/defi-liquidations-collateral.md

 Although parameters are set by governance, the parameters are usually recommended by consulting agencies that specialize in financial models.

-[Gauntlet](https://www.gauntlet.xyz/) currently suggests the risk parameters for AAVE and Compound.
+[Gauntlet](https://www.gauntlet.xyz/) currently suggests the risk parameters for Aave and Compound.
 They maintain [risk dashboards for these protocols](https://risk.gauntlet.xyz/).

 Gauntlet attempts to predict the worst case liquidation scenarios at times of market stress and set the parameters such that Compound will not incur bad debt during all the liquidations.
 Factors they consider include asset volatility and correlation of asset prices during normal times and times of market stress.
 You can read here about their [risk methodology](https://medium.com/gauntlet-networks/improved-var-methodology-9f4f0c4cdb6f).